KOA (AM): History

 KOA was first owned by General Electric and began broadcasting on December 15, 1924.
 The station started with 5,000 watts, and in 1927, increased to 12,500 watts.
 KOA became an NBC affiliate in 1929, and the network took over operation of the station from GE shortly thereafter.
 On July 7, 1934, power was raised to the current level of 50,000 watts.
 In 1941, NBC, which had been operating KOA and KGO in San Francisco for GE since October 1, 1929, also took over ownership of the stations.
-NBC continued to own KOA until June 1953 when it sold the station to Metropolitan Television Company, whose principal stockholder was Bob Hope; that same year on Christmas Eve, KOA started a sister TV station, KOA-TV on channel 4; like its radio cousin, it was affiliated with the NBC Television Network; it is now CBS-owned KCNC-TV.
-GE repurchased the station in 1968 and continued to own it until 1983 (keeping the aforementioned channel 4, which was subsequently rechristened as KCNC-TV), when it sold KOA to Belo Corporation.
-In 1987 Jacor Communications purchased the station; Jacor was purchased by Clear Channel Communications in 1999.
+NBC continued to own KOA until June 1953 when it sold the station to Metropolitan Television Company, whose principal stockholder was Bob Hope.
+That same year on Christmas Eve, KOA started a sister TV station, KOA-TV on channel 4; like its radio cousin, it was affiliated with the NBC Television Network.
+KOA-FM was added in June 1961, which in 1974 became Top 40 KOAQ (Q103).
+GE repurchased the stations in 1968 and continued to own them until 1983 (keeping the aforementioned channel 4, which was subsequently rechristened as KCNC-TV), when it sold KOA and KOAQ to Belo Corporation.
+In 1987 Jacor Communications purchased KOA and KOAQ; Jacor was purchased by Clear Channel Communications in 1999.
 The company rebranded to iHeartMedia in 2014.

 Former Rocky Mountain News columnist Mike Rosen, who retired at the end of 2015, was the long-running host of the 1 to 3 p.m. show.
 Rosen is a fiscal conservative and social libertarian who occasionally was a substitute host for Rush Limbaugh.
-Common Rosen-isms are "tell me where you sit before you tell me where you stand" and "a politician asks what you want, an economist asks what you want more."
+Common Rosen-isms are "tell me where you sit before you tell me where you stand" and "a politician asks what you want, an economist asks what you want more".
 Rosen's philosophy is reflected in his recommended reading list which includes Ayn Rand, Adam Smith, Paul Johnson and Thomas Sowell.